zf-fr/zfr-eb-worker/README.md

         'second_queue' => 'https://sqs.us-east-1.amazon.com/bar'
     ],

-    'tasks' => [
+    'events' => [
         'send_campaign' => SendCampaignMiddleware::class,
         'process_image' => ProcessImageMiddleware::class
     ]
 ```

-The `queues` is an associative array of queue name and queue URL hosted on AWS SQS, while `tasks` is an associative array that map
+The `queues` is an associative array of queue name and queue URL hosted on AWS SQS, while `events` is an associative array that map
-a task name to a specific middleware.
+a event name to a specific middleware.

 ### Configuring Elastic Beanstalk